-The 3rd Regional Capacity Building Workshop on Extended Producer Responsibility (EPR) in the Eastern Partner countries will take place on 29 October 2021, 9:30-12:30 CEST /10:30-13:30 EEST on Zoom platform.
-Simultaneous interpretation (English/Russian) will be provided.
+The 3rd Regional Capacity Building Workshop on Extended Producer Responsibility (EPR) in the Eastern Partner countries took place on 29 October 2021.

-The objectives of the third regional workshop are:
+The objectives of the third regional workshop were to:

 - present and discuss the immediate and long-term actions regarding EPR in the six partner countries;

 - present and discuss internal EPR planning (fee calculations, eco-modulation, Coordinating Committee, EPR and DRS);